getnamingo/registrar/README.md

 **Namingo Registrar Platform**, built atop [FOSSBilling](https://fossbilling.org/), transforms the system into a comprehensive and open-source [ICANN](https://icann.org/) accredited registrar management system.
 It provides a powerful and flexible solution for managing domain names as an ICANN accredited registrar, adhering to the stringent standards set by ICANN.

-While our platform is primarily designed for FOSSBilling, it can be adapted to work with [WHMCS](https://www.whmcs.com/).
 Using Namingo, businesses can streamline domain management operations, enhance efficiency, and reduce costs.

+For our [WHMCS](https://www.whmcs.com/) version, please visit [Namingo Registrar WHMCS](https://github.com/getnamingo/registrar-whmcs).

 ## Get Involved